MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ### Create your pipeline

 You can use the Yaml pipeline editor or the classic editor to create your pipeline.
-To use the classic editor, select [Use the classic editor](#create-pipeline-with-the-classic-editor).
+To use the classic editor, select **Use the classic editor**.

 #### [Yaml Pipeline Editor](#tab/yaml-editor)